puru1761/kcapi/README.md

     let digest = match kcapi::md::digest(
         "sha1"  // The algorithm to be used for the digest (from /proc/crypto) input,  // The input to be digested
-        0,      // The flags to set for cipher operation (Symmetric or AIO) ) {
+    ) {
         Ok(digest) => digest,
         Err(e) => panic!("{}", e),